utiasDSL/code-release/README.md

 # code-release

 This repository contains all the data and plotting scripts required to reproduce the plots in our paper ["What is the Impact of Releasing Code with Publications?
-Statistics from the Machine Learning, Robotics, and Control Communities"](https://arxiv.org/abs/2308.10008)
+Statistics from the Machine Learning, Robotics, and Control Communities"](https://ieeexplore.ieee.org/document/10621946).
+The preprint is available [here]((https://arxiv.org/abs/2308.10008)).

 ## Installation